All Episodes

 Do you believe that this is radical Islamism or radical Islamic terror?

-Will you use those words?
+Will you use those words, and if not, why?

-Well, first of all, uh, from my perspective, it matters what we do more than what we say, and now it mattered, we got Bin Laden, not what name we called him.
+Well, first of all, from my perspective, it matters what we do more than what we say.

 And I have clearly said that we face terrorist enemies who use Islam to justify slaughtering innocent people.

-And you know, whether you call it radical jihadism, radical Islamism, I think they mean the same thing.
+And, you know, whether you call it radical jihadism, radical Islamism, I think they mean the same thing.

 I'm happy to say either.

-So for example, you use the term war on radical Islam.
+So, for example, you use the term war on radical Islam.

-Well, we've made a a judgment based on a lot of research that bringing Islam into the definition of our enemy actually serves the purpose of the radical jihadists.
+Well, we've made a judgment based on a lot of research that bringing Islam into the definition of our enemy actually serves the purpose of the radical jihadists.

 And I am, you know, adamantly against illegal immigrants.

-I made this exception basically on humanitarian grounds because of the individual stories, but certainly we've got to do more at our borders, and people have to stop employing illegal immigrants.
+But certainly we've got to do more at our borders, and people have to stop employing illegal immigrants.

-Do you, the New York senator, Hillary Clinton, support the New York governor's plan to give illegal immigrants a driver's license?
+Do you, the New York Senator Hillary Clinton, support the New York governor's plan to give illegal immigrants a driver's license?

-You told the National New Hampshire paper, it made a lot of sense.
+You told the National New Hampshire paper it made a lot of sense.

 Do you support his plan?